jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerKeyCardGenerator/task.md

 Create a SAM interface to generate key cards:

-- add a value class `KeyCardCell` to the `jetbrains.kotlin.course.codenames.keyCard` package in the `KeyCardModel.kt` file with one field `type: KeyCardType`
+- Add a value class `KeyCardCell` to the `jetbrains.kotlin.course.codenames.keyCard` package in the `KeyCardModel.kt` file with one field `type: KeyCardType`.
-- add a SAM interface `KeyCardGenerator` to the `jetbrains.kotlin.course.codenames.utils` package with the `generateData` function, which accepts nothing and returns `List<KeyCardCell>`
+- Add a SAM interface `KeyCardGenerator` to the `jetbrains.kotlin.course.codenames.utils` package with the `generateData` function, which accepts nothing and returns `List<KeyCardCell>`.

 <div class="hint" title="I press Check and see a compilation error">

-  If you have a compilation error, and you have not solved this step yet, please solve the task and try again.
+  If you have a compilation error and you have not solved this step yet, please solve the task and try again.
-  It is expected behavior since the code requires the value class `KeyCardCell`, but it does not exist.
+  It is expected behavior, since the code requires the value class `KeyCardCell`, but it does not exist.
 </div>

 If you have any difficulties, **hints will help you solve this task**.